New

 • Timestamps: When each message was sent, helping you understand pacing and engagement

-• Quality score: A rating from 0 to 5 indicating the depth and usefulness of the interview (learn more in Understanding Quality Scores)
+• Quality score: A rating from 1 to 5 indicating the depth and usefulness of the interview, visible in the Insights view (learn more in Understanding Quality Scores)

-• AI-generated insights: Themes, sentiment, and key findings pulled from this specific interview
+• AI-generated insights: Themes, sentiment, and key findings available in the Insights view

 • Key quotes: Particularly notable or insightful responses highlighted by the AI